tudor-bodea/GCDProject/README.md

+# Acknowledgement: Many of the ideas implemented in this work were discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).
+## Acknowledgement: Many of the ideas implemented in this work were discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).
-### Acknowledgement: Many of the ideas implemented in this work were discussed by David Hood at https://class.coursera.org/getdata-010/forum/thread?thread_id=49
+### Acknowledgement: Many of the ideas implemented in this work were discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).
+#### Acknowledgement: Many of the ideas implemented in this work were discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).
+##### Acknowledgement: Many of the ideas implemented in this work were discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).
+###### Acknowledgement: Many of the ideas implemented in this work were discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).